davekinkead/big-data-and-democracy/third-time-lucky.md

 |Computer-Medicated Communication | Bidirectional  | Global             | Decentralised | Minimal | Broadcast  |

-# Act III - Big Data & Democracy
+# Part III - Big Data & Democracy

 As is usually the case, the reality of the Internet's impact on democracy has turned out considerably different to its Utopian promise.
 The promise of access to a world of diverse perspectives is not reflected in the experience of many Internet users.
 While there are practical issues of finding accurate sources of information on the Internet, directly relevant to our concern here is the diversity of information that is presented to users.
 Social media, with its ability to connect like-minded users to each other, can serve to present information from a variety of sources to users.
 However, there are two major factors that reduce the diversity of information presented to individuals: the fact that people tend to associate with those with similar views, and that the big data analysis made possible by social media is used to present individuals with information likely to provoke a response from them.
 Cass R. Sunstein [-@sunstein_republic:_2017, p.
 6] calls these concerns "_people's growing power to filter what they see_, and also _providers' growing power to filter for each of us, based on what they know about us_." (emphasis in original)